reingart/pyfpdf/docs/EmojisSymbolsDingbats.md

 The following table will help you find which characters map to which dingbats: [zapfdingbats.pdf](zapfdingbats.pdf).
 For reference, it was built using this script: [zapfdingbats.py](zapfdingbats.py).

+## Fallback fonts ##

+If you need to mix special characters and emojis within normal text, it is possible to specify alternative fonts for FPDF to use as fallback fonts.
+See an exemple of use [Here](Unicode.md)